Bikatr7/Kudasai/README.md

 Upon Kudasai being run, it will create a folder called "output" which will contain 5 files.
 It is located in the same directory as kudasai.py.

+Old runs are stored in the archive folder in output as well.

 These files are:

     "debug_log.txt" : A log of crucial information that occurred during Kudasai's run, useful for debugging or reporting issues as well as seeing what was done.